phanker/NFT-MARKETPLACE/README.md

 and choose the all events needing to listen to.You can refer the video below.

 # Step4:Run Frontend server
-  Create a .env file and copy the content of [.env.example](https://github.com/phanker/NFT-MARKETPLACE/blob/main/nft-market-frontend/.env.example),an then revise the value for properties of .env file.[NEXT_PUBLIC_SERVER_URL](https://github.com/phanker/NFT-MARKETPLACE/blob/main/nft-market-frontend/.env.example#L1) is the url of your Backend server.[NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID](NEXT_PUBLIC_SERVER_URL](https://github.com/phanker/NFT-MARKETPLACE/blob/main/nft-market-frontend/.env.example#L2) is your projectId of WalletConnect, you should login and get your projectId from [WalletConnect](https://cloud.walletconnect.com/) if you didn't have logined [WalletConnect](https://cloud.walletconnect.com/).
+  Create a .env file and copy the content of [.env.example](https://github.com/phanker/NFT-MARKETPLACE/blob/main/nft-market-frontend/.env.example),an then revise the value for properties of .env file.
+[NEXT_PUBLIC_SERVER_URL](https://github.com/phanker/NFT-MARKETPLACE/blob/main/nft-market-frontend/.env.example#L1) is the url of your Backend server.[NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID](NEXT_PUBLIC_SERVER_URL](https://github.com/phanker/NFT-MARKETPLACE/blob/main/nft-market-frontend/.env.example#L2) is your projectId of WalletConnect, you should login and get your projectId from [WalletConnect](https://cloud.walletconnect.com/) if you didn't have logined [WalletConnect](https://cloud.walletconnect.com/).